Universite-Gustave-Eiffel/elastodynamicsx/Readme.md

 xhost + si:localuser:root

 #create a container that will self destroy on close
-docker run -it --rm --ipc=host --net=host --env="DISPLAY" -v $(pwd):/root/shared -w /root/ --volume="$HOME/.Xauthority:/root/.Xauthority:rw" elastodynamicsx:latest bash
+docker run -it --rm --ipc=host --net=host --env="DISPLAY" -v $(pwd):/root/shared --volume="$HOME/.Xauthority:/root/.Xauthority:rw" elastodynamicsx:latest bash

 ###
 #at this point we are inside the container